 Everyone is looking for ways to stretch their travel dollars these days.
-And by using a CityPass you can save money when visiting Atlanta.
+And by using an Atlanta CityPass you can save money when visiting Atlanta.
 A CityPass is designed with visitors in mind and available in multiple large cities to give you discounts on admission to popular attractions.

 In Atlanta, the CityPass currently offers visitors admission to five of the area’s top attractions.
 The following attractions are included with each pass: World of Coca Cola; Georgia Aquarium; and Zoo Atlanta.
 And then you can pick from two of the following additional attractions: Fernbank Museum of Natural History; College Football Hall of Fame; or National Center for Civil and Human Rights.